 Organizations evaluating ERP software have hundreds of systems to choose from.
 To give you an idea of how many there are, we track more than 250 systems in our internal ERP vendor database.

-The evaluation process can be daunting, which is why we created our 2020 Top 10 ERP Vendors Report.
-Based on our experience with hundreds of ERP systems, our list of top 10 ERP software highlights the vendors that our ERP experts have found to be strong in functionality across a variety of industries, including manufacturing and distribution, professional services, retail and more.
+Clearly, the ERP comparison process can be daunting, which is why we developed our 2022 Top 10 ERP Systems Report.
+Based on our experience with hundreds of ERP systems, our list of top 10 ERP software highlights the vendors that our ERP experts have found to be strong in functionality across a variety of industries, including manufacturing, distribution, professional services, retail, government, and more.

 To learn what these top ERP systems have to offer, continue reading for an overview of each vendor as well as ERP selection advice.

 Our report provides more specific details, but below is an overview of the top products from these top ERP vendors:

 The SAP systems featured in the report include SAP S/4HANA, SAP Business One, and SAP Business ByDesign.

 SAP S/4HANA provides embedded analytics, machine learning, and robotic process automation, while SAP Business One is a solution that fully integrates with this platform but is designed for small to midsized organizations.
 SAP Business ByDesign is another product designed for small to midsized organizations.
 It is a single cloud solution with pre-built processes and real-time analytics.

 Recently, SAP has been reducing complexity in its software and implementations.
 They’ve done this by focusing on industry-specific models and moving away from heavy programming to increased software configuration.